bongnv/bongnv.com/posts/2021-02-11-preparing-for-system-design-interview.md

 published: true
 ---

-Many people are afraid of system design interviews as there's normally no certain pattern to prepare for and the question is open-ended, unpredictable, and quite flexible.
-Therefore, there's usually no standard or correct answer which makes the preparation process even harder.
+Many people are afraid of system design interviews as normally there's no certain pattern to prepare for and questions are open-ended, unpredictable, and quite flexible.
+Therefore, it's hard to find a correct answer which makes the preparation process even harder.

-I'll cover some tips that would help you to prepare and potentially impress your interviewers.
+In this post, I'll cover some tips that would help you to prepare and potentially impress your interviewers.

 #### Clarify questions

-Usually, the question is given without detailed information.
-This is intended in order to test the ability to work with ambiguity.
+Usually, the question is given without detailed information and this is intended in order to test the ability to work with ambiguity.
 You should ask for further clarifications to avoid solving a wrong problem.
-It's OK to give an common-sense assumption; however make sure to inform the interviewer that you're giving an assumption in order to solve the problem.
+Sometimes, it's OK to give an common-sense assumption; however make sure to inform the interviewer that you're giving an assumption in order to solve the problem.

 #### Give an outline

 Like writing engineering specifications, I find it useful to have an outline of the design.
-Not only does it help you to structure your thought, but it also helps to align with the expectation from the interviewer.
-I usually recommend this below structure:
+Not only does it help you to structure your thought, but it also helps to align the expectation with the interviewer.
+In an interview, I usually recommend this below structure:
 - High-level architecture
 - Data model
 - Choice of techniques & trade-offs